JohnSundell/Flow/README.md

 ## How is this different from NSOperations?

 `NSOperations` are awesome - and are definetly one of the main sources of inspiration for Flow.
 However, `NSOperations` are quite heavyweight and can potentially take a long time to implement.
-Flow was designed to have the power of `NSOperations`, but be a lot simpler to implement.
+Flow was designed to have the power of `NSOperations`, but be a lot easier to use.
 It’s also written 100% using Swift - making it ideal for Swift-based projects.

 ## Installation